 Studying for the CFP exam feels overwhelming.
 The CFP Board sets the exam three times a year in March, July, and November.
 This post will show you how to get ready without stress.
-Keep reading for smart tips.
+Keep reading for practical tips.

 Understanding the CFP Exam